TrevorPilley/phone-number-parser/CONTRIBUTING.md

 ## Building the project

-The project multi targets .NET Standard 2.0, 2.1 and .NET 5.0 so make sure you have the SDK's installed.
+The project multi targets .NET Standard 2.0, 2.1 and .NET 5.0 so make sure you have the relevant SDK's installed.

 Firstly clone or fork the repository.